epsitec/sylnode/README.md

 ## Building the single file executable

-To build the single file executable, run `.\build.cmd`.
-At the end of the build, the script opens the `distrib` folder where you should find the `Sylnode.App.exe` file.
+To build the single file executable, run `.\build.bat`.
+At the end of the build, the script opens the `distrib` folder where you should find the `Sylnode.exe` file.